 Initially, only VGA or DVI type connectors were used in monitors; however, the HDMI type monitors took over later.
 HDMI has now become one of the preferable options for all types of devices.

-But wait, not all the Apple devices support HDMI connection.
+But wait, not all Apple devices support HDMI connections.
 To pick up the right one, make sure that you have the model that supports the HDMI connection.